 When the idea of making sushi reached Japan, the Japanese added more weight to the rice and fish and were able to cut the fermentation time down to a month.
 This new process was called “Mama-nare zushi”.
 By the 17th century, they started adding vinegar to the rice, which cut down the processing time as no fermenting was needed, and they added more flavor to the rice.
 At that point people started eating both the rice and the fish.
 By the 19th century, sushi eating places became popular in Japan, and it was served with condiments such as pickled ginger and soy sauce.

-Besides sushi being high in sodium and carbohydrates, some rolls include maki, which is sliced into round bite-size pieces.
+Some rolls include maki, which is sliced into round bite-size pieces.
 In a maki roll, the fish, vegetables or other ingredients are rolled up inside of seaweed (nori) and vinegar rice.
 The outside may be sprinkled with fish roe, sesame seeds or other ingredients.
 Gunkanmaki (a ball of rice that is shaped by hand with ingredients that are placed on top) have cream cheese and mayo or fried vegetables that increase fat calories.

 Sushi made from raw fish can be a source or bacteria or other parasites like tapeworm and salmonella.
 Pregnant and lactating women should not be consuming fish that contains mercury (swordfish, shark, king mackerel and tilefish).